Enhance collaboration by sharing workspaces and the items within it. Better understand how to give your collaborators access to the items they need.

 - Hover over the collaborator you’d like to remove or change.

-If you stop sharing with a collaborator at the time that they are viewing a sheet in the workspace, the collaborator will receive an error message at the next save or refresh. -
+If you stop sharing with a collaborator when they view a sheet in the workspace, the collaborator will receive an error message at the next save or refresh.

 Workspace sharing permissions

-If you change a workspace Admin’s permission to Editor or Viewer, you’ll be the new owner of the Smartsheet items they own in that workspace.
-They’ll lose ownership rights over the sheets they created.
+If you change a workspace Admin’s permission to Editor or Viewer, you become the new owner of the Smartsheet items they own in that workspace.

-Refer to this table for examples of how a user’s access to a workspace, or a sheet in a workspace, could be affected.
+This table shows how a user’s access to a workspace or an item within it could be affected.

 ---|---|---|

-You can't give another collaborator a higher access level than you have yourself.
-For example, if you’re an Editor, you can't promote another Editor to Admin.
+You can’t give another collaborator a higher access level than yourself.
+For example, you can’t promote another Editor to Admin if you're an Editor.

 Task | Viewer | Commenter | Editor | Admin | Owner |